kyle7273/spaceshipgame/README.md

 I made a "game" about ships and space.
 This is just an engine with a little demo.

 Released under the MIT license.
+This means you must include readme.txt.
+It also means I am not responsible for your crappy code.

 Made in VB.